 - Currently homeless or at imminent risk of losing housing (doubled-up situations are looked at on a case by case basis) (documentation required)

-- Income eligibility (under 175% of the Federal Poverty Guideline) (documentation required)
+- Income eligible (under 175% of the Federal Poverty Guideline) (documentation required)

-- Housing affordability (basic housing costs-rent, electricity, gas, etc. less than 60% of net income/resources)
+- Housing is affordable (basic housing costs-rent, electricity, gas, etc. less than 60% of net income/resources)

-- Ability to resolve crisis with their own or with other agencies’ resources
+- Unable to resolve crisis on their own or with other agencies’ resources

-- Willingness to participate in follow up services and cooperation with past follow up requirements
+- Willing to participate in follow up services and cooperated with past follow up requirements